Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Improving Multilingual CLIP for Low-Resource Languages

 \section{Improving Multilingual CLIP for Low-Resource Languages}

-Finally, we improve the performance for low-resource languages by resorting to parameter-efficient fine-tuning with adapters \citep{houlsby_parameter-efficient_2019,pfeiffer_mad-x_2020}, trainable bottleneck layers that we insert into CLIP's text encoder.
-In fine-tuning, we only update adapter parameters, keeping the original CLIP parameters frozen.
-We train a separate adapter for each (low-resource) language on top of the same CLIP model, which is computationally much cheaper than fine-tuning a specialized CLIP model for each language.
+Finally, we improve the performance for low-resource languages by resorting to parameter-efficient fine-tuning with adapters \citep{houlsby_parameter-efficient_2019,pfeiffer_mad-x_2020}, trainable bottleneck layers that we insert into the text encoder.
+We only update adapter parameters, keeping the original CLIP parameters frozen.
+We train a separate adapter for each language.

-\textbf{Setup.} We train language-specific adapters on top of (a) OpenClip B-32 model (trained from scratch) and (b) M-CLIP XLMR-L B-32 (obtained via distillation).
+\paragraph{Setup.} We train language-specific adapters on top of (a) OpenClip B-32 model (trained from scratch) and (b) M-CLIP XLMR-L B-32 (obtained via distillation).
 We experiment with three training objectives: English-target language distillation with (i) MSE and (ii) contrastive loss, and (iii) LiT on image-caption pairs.
 The former two require parallel data, whereas the latter requires images paired with target-language captions.
-For comparability between languages, we follow \citet{carlsson_cross-lingual_2022} and sample 100K captions (with corresponding images) from the synthetic dataset provided by \citet{li_blip_2022} and translate them automatically to all target languages with NLLB.
+For comparability between languages, we sample 100K captions (with corresponding images) from the synthetic dataset provided by \citet{li_blip_2022} and translate them automatically to all target languages with NLLB.
 We perform adapter-based specialization for 16 languages.
-One language adaptation run (i.e., one model-language-objective combination) took 3h on a single Nvidia RTX 3090 card (see \S\ref{sec:appendix:hyperparameters} for details).
+One run (i.e., one model-language-objective combination) takes 3h on a single Nvidia RTX 3090 card (see \S\ref{sec:appendix:hyperparameters} for details).